Synchronising files across machines

 4 Peergos

 Peergos is a sort-of file sync based on IPFS.
 Currently they do not seem to support me using my own storage, but rather I need to pay them money to use their centralised filestore based on a decentralised protocol.
 I am confused about what the point of that would be; classic decentralised rhetoric struggling to find a business model?
-I am quite happy to pay them money but also, what if I want have a terabyte of shared data a spare hard drive sitting idle?
-I have not inspected the source-code but this might be something almost like file sync, in that it does not really sync the files but it does files but it does cache them and provide a virtual FS onto the wacky cached distributed FS, or something.
+I am quite happy to pay them money but also, what if I want to have a terabyte of shared data on a spare hard drive sitting idle?
+I have not inspected the source-code but this might be something almost like file sync, in that it does not really sync the files but it does cache them and provide a virtual FS onto the wacky cached distributed FS, or something.

 5 dat